hanabi/hanabi.github.io/misc/Convention_Changes.md

 * Changes are generally announced at the same time that the document is updated.
 * However, there are at maximum two or three convention changes announced per week.
 The reason for this is to not overwhelm players of the group - not everybody wants to play Hanabi every day or read a bunch of boring convention-related stuff.
 * If there are more than 2-3 changes that occured that week, then those changes will get put on a [backlog](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Announcement_Backlog.md) and will be announced the following week.
 * If the backlog gets long enough, it can potentially be a long while before a convention gets announced to the group.
-Players who do not regularly read the GitHub issues can always check the backlog if they want to find a quick list of recent changes.
+Players who do not regularly read the GitHub issues can always [check the backlog](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Announcement_Backlog.md) if they want to find a quick list of recent changes.

 <br />

 ## How permanent are changes to the *Convention Framework*?

-* No change is permanent and if the group consensus changes, then the *Convention Framework* should change.
+* No change is permanent.
+If the group consensus changes, then the *Convention Framework* should change.
-* With that said, it is confusing for players in the group who do not play that often to have a certain move be "turned on" one day and then "turned off" the next day.
+* With that said, it is confusing for players in the group who do not play very often to have a certain move be "turned on" one day and then "turned off" the next day.
 Thus, we do **not** want the *Convention Framework* to flop back and forth.
 * If consensus is reached on a certain convention configuration, then as a general rule it should not be up for debate again for a period of six months.

 <br />